Granarolo (company): 2015–present: Expo and new acquisitions

-In April 2019 in Friuli, a controlling interest was acquired in Venchiaredo, a stracchino cheese production specialist with 80 employees and turnover of almost EUR 27 million.
+In April 2019 Granarolo acquired Venchiaredo, a stracchino cheese production company with 80 employees and turnover of almost € 27 million.
 This made Granarolo one of the largest Italian producers of stracchino.

-In October 2021, Granarolo acquired 100% of Calabro Cheese Corp.
+In October 2021, Granarolo acquired 100% of Calabro Cheese Corp., a Connecticut-based US company that produces and markets dairy products such as ricotta, mozzarella and burrata, and Mario Costa, a producer of Gorgonzola DOP.

 In May 2022, Granarolo acquired majority stake in White & Seeds, a wellness startup.

-In July 2022, Granarolo acquired a 60% stake in Industria Latticini G. Cuomo, a cheese production company.
+In July 2022, Granarolo acquired in the majority of Industria Latticini G. Cuomo, a historic company specialising in the production of mozzarella, ricotta and cow's milk cheeses.

 On the subject of sustainability, in 2022, Standard Ethics Aei assigned a sustainability rating of 'E+' on a scale of F to EEE in the SE Food&Beverage Sustainability Italian Benchmark.